 A Language For Leadership

-Habitudes® for Athletes is a unique leadership training system specifically designed to prepare student athletes for excellence in both their sport and life after school.
+Habitudes® for Athletes is a unique leadership training curriculum specifically designed to prepare student athletes for excellence in both their sport and life after school.
 All of L.E.A.D.’s middle and high school programs incorporate Habitudes into our Core Value Training.

 - Establish value – In order to have a relationship with youth, you must first establish that you have something of value to them